bitcoin/bitcoin/contrib/guix/README.md

 * _**HOSTS**_

-  Override the space-separated list of platform triples for which to perform a bootstrappable build. _(defaults to "x86\_64-linux-gnu arm-linux-gnueabihf aarch64-linux-gnu riscv64-linux-gnu")_
+  Override the space-separated list of platform triples for which to perform a bootstrappable build. _(defaults to "x86\_64-linux-gnu arm-linux-gnueabihf aarch64-linux-gnu riscv64-linux-gnu x86_64-w64-mingw32")_

-  > Windows and OS X platform triplet support are WIP.

 * _**SOURCES_PATH**_